Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/api.md

 * cache: [Yes/No], Defaults to "No"
 * lower_delta: defaults to 130
 * upper_delta: defaults to 200
-* pm_tolerance: The tolerance for precursor mass matching, defaults to 0.05
+* pm_tolerance (Da): The tolerance for precursor mass matching in daltons, defaults to 0.05
-* fragment_tolerance: The tolerance for matching individual peaks, defaults to 0.05
+* fragment_tolerance (Da): The tolerance for matching individual peaks in daltons, defaults to 0.05
 * cosine_threshold: The minimum cosine threshold to be included in the results, defaults to 0.7
 * query_spectrum (mututally exclusive with USI): A json formatted peak list